Rohit5760/RealTime-Navigation-Assistant/README.md

 ## Overview

-SoundSense is a lightweight assistive system that detects nearby objects, understands their position and motion, and communicates this through concise spoken feedback.
+Cymatics is a lightweight assistive system that detects nearby objects, understands their position and motion, and communicates this through concise spoken feedback.

 It is designed to **complement**, not replace, traditional tools like the white cane by providing **early awareness of surroundings**.